ecuacion-jp/ecuacion-lib/README.md

     </repositories>
     ```

-1. Add maven dependency to your `pom.xml`.
+2. Add maven dependency to your `pom.xml`.
    (This is the example of `ecuacion-lib-core` module.
-Check the page of the module you want to add to your project in detail.)
+Check the page of the module you want to add to your project.)

     ```xml
     <dependency>